Tag Archives: travelers

 Electronic Keypad Room Safe

-This type of safe is commonly found in mainstream hotels and resorts and in many ways is the one that MAY have the least amount of thefts from it.
+This type of safe is commonly found in mainstream hotels and resorts.
+This style of safe has several features that limit thefts from it.
 That’s because it requires a handheld computer device to open the safe.
-These safes require the attachment of a handheld PDA, with either an infra-red USB or cable.
-The units store up to 50 entries, incorrect PIN entry, and it’s all-time and date stamped.
+These safes require the attachment of a handheld PDA with either an infrared USB or cable.
+The units store up to 50 entries, incorrect PIN entries, and it’s all-time and date stamped.
 These can be attached to a PC, where audit reports can be printed for police and insurance purposes.
 These units DO NOT have a hotel override, it reveals the guest PIN.

 Electronic Keypad Safe With Keypad Override Access